Optimized Media workflow is one of many ways to improve real-time playback performance inside DaVinci Resolve.

 What you should be really doing is rendering the clip inside the timeline, which should solve the issue.

-Once you deal with computationally intensive effects, they can bring your computer to a halt.
+Computationally intensive effects (certain OFX effects) can bring your computer to a halt.
 The next logical step is to know DaVinci Resolve’s Render Cache settings.
-Click on the below to know more:
+I highly recommend the below detailed guide: